dwoffinden/do-kexecinit/README.md

 # init replacement bootstrap for Arch Linux on Digital Ocean / KVM

-This package replaces the init script with a script that uses kexec to boot the stock Arch Linux LTS kernel.
+This package replaces the init script with a script that uses kexec to boot the stock Arch Linux kernel.

-This allows running the stock Arch Linux LTS kernel on KVM providers like Digital Ocean.
+This allows running the stock Arch Linux kernel on KVM providers like Digital Ocean.

 ## Directions

 Build and install the package, reboot your vps/droplet.
-This package will install kexec-tools and the lts kernel from Arch Linux repositories.
+This package will install kexec-tools and the kernel from Arch Linux repositories.
 It will also remove systemd-sysvcompat.

 ## Warning